 OR USE A DIFFERENT KIND OF TOOL

 That's the problem Dante Peppermint was built to solve.
 Not to be a faster ChatGPT.
-To be the opposite kind of thing — an AI that thinks from a specific point of view rather than averaging every possible one.
+To be the opposite kind of thing.
+An AI that thinks from a specific point of view rather than averaging every possible one.
 For most operational work, the average is fine.
 For creative and strategic work, the average is the enemy.

 The em-dash isn't going anywhere.
 The hedging tone isn't going anywhere.
 They're features of how the dominant tool works, not bugs to be patched.
-If you want writing that sounds like a person, you need a tool that thinks like one — or you need to do enough of the work yourself that the model never gets to finish the sentence.
+If you want writing that sounds like a person, you need a tool that thinks like one.
+Or you need to do enough of the work yourself that the model never gets to finish the sentence.